How to Prepare for Allergy Season

 - Immunotherapy: allergy shots that build up your immunity by exposing you to increasingly larger amounts of an allergen little by little

-If you suspect you suffer from spring allergies, make an appointment today with Park Avenue Medical Professionals in NYC.
+If you suspect you suffer from spring allergies, contact us today for a consultation with Park Avenue Medical Professionals in NYC.
 We’ll diagnose the cause of your symptoms and recommend the most effective forms of prevention and treatment.
+Fill out the form on this page to request an appointment or call 212.427.2000 to learn more.